raphaelalmeidamartins/trybe_exercicios/1_fundamentos-do-desv-web/b05_javascript-DOM-eventos-e-web-storage/05.03_eventos/README.md

   </li>
   <li>Develop a function that adds to the <em>"Sexta-feira"</em> button an event <code>"click"</code> that changes the displayed text on the days that are fridays.
     <ul>
       <li>The button should also do the opposite.
-When it's clicked again, it should revert back to display the numbers.</li>
+When it's clicked again, it should revert to display the numbers.</li>
     </ul>
   </li>
   <li>Write two functions that adds a "zoom" effect when the user is hovering over a day on the calendar.
-The font-size of the day should incread when the mouse is hovering over the element and should revert back to the previous size when the mouse leaves.</li>
+The font-size of the day should increase when the mouse is hovering over the element and should revert to the previous size when the mouse leaves.</li>
   <li>Write a function that adds a personalized task to the calendar.
 The function should receive a string of the name of the task as parameter (ex: <em>"cooking"</em>) and create dynamically a new &lt;span&gt; element containing the task.
     <ul>
       <li>This new element should be added as a child of the &lt;div&gt; that has the class <code>"my-tasks"</code>.</li>